dtersegno/capstone/README.md

 # to do

+### leftover tweets
 End of May 10
-442,087 Tweets pulled of 500,000. save the rest for special cases
+442,087 Tweets pulled of 500,000 total. save the rest for special cases.

 ### data gathering
-- gather data from missing region in 5-04.
+- ~~gather data from missing region in 5-04.
 Or account for it.

 ### data cleaning
 - ~~fix user data assignment to tweets by tweet id.
 There are way too many missing users!
-    - this isn't a problem with the merge.
+    - ~~this isn't a problem with the merge.
 These ids are missing in the original data.
 A lot of the original user data is suspect, unfortunately.
-Many of the ids in users do not match a tweet in tweets and vice versa.
+Many of the ids in users do not match a tweet in tweets and vice versa. ---> User data is missing from the start.
 - ~~solve low-number tweets from May 3.
 There used to be a bunch!
 Why is this getting dumped?~~ **duplicates by id were thrown out in 3_data_cleanup before saving merged_tweets.csv.**
-     - look at results of new merged_tweets without duplicate values.
+     - ~~look at results of new merged_tweets without duplicate values.
 - continue adding bools or classifications for tweet types.
     - by specific game (pokemon, catalan, french, wordle proper, framed, etc)
         - ~~is_poke~~
         - should this be a single string column for now, just to accommodate the large number of different games?
     - ~~by win/lose~~

-### eda
+### preprocessing
 - check if time_since_last_tweet or tweet rate is poisson-distributed
     - (treating as random processes with a set average rate)
 - make tweet rate irregular time series of each type